 Yep.
 And I think, you know, blue and green are great colours.
-There.
-There's, there's a trade off between what you want people to, to feel about you.
-And branding is about feeling how you connect with people is all about how you make them feel about you.
-So there's almost you have to meet an expectation to some degree.
+There's a tradeoff between what you want people to feel about you.
+And branding is about feeling, how you connect with people, it's all about how you make them feel about you.
+So you have to meet an expectation to some degree.
 But also, you can choose to not meet that expectation.
-For example, I don't know if you know, this local skip hire firm or near skips are bright pink, you know, these big pink skips, you would never expect to see that.
-So there's that shock value, kind of, we get a stand out, we're gonna not be what you expect.
-But for this, because you're trying to go on a trust, you want people to feel reassured you want people to understand what it is that you do.
-So, you know, it's okay to go for the blues to go for the greens.
-Or you might go a bit of peace and go for the turquoise ease, or just a slightly more modern take on Yeah, unbelievably, because let's face it, there's a whole plethora of different shades.
-And indeed, I was.
-I was just thinking while you were talking there.
-And I just think about what I said about these logos compared to the last ones.
-There is a danger isn't there in designing a logo, you get too obsessed with the art for art's sake aspect of it.
-And you want it to be clever and beautiful and everything else but fundamentally, somewhere in your branding has got to be the thing that says who you are now, physio for schools, if that's the business name, and I imagine it is well you can see that it's pretty but it's also physio for schools you learn that same with United pretty much all of them.
-Some of the others the clever little hands on little dots for spines and so they look very pretty but somewhere in there you've got to have I'm thinking you've got to have your name looking fairly prominent.
+For example, I don't know if you know this, there's a local skip hire firm and their skips are bright pink, you know, these big pink skips, you would never expect to see that.
+So there's that shock value kind of, we get a stand out, we're gonna not be what you expect.
+But for this, because you're trying to go on a trust, you want people to feel reassured, you want people to understand what it is that you do.
+So, you know, it's okay to go for the blues, to go for the greens.
+Or you might go a bit off piste and go for the turquoise, or just a slightly more modern take on blue and green, because let's face it, there's a whole plethora of different shades.

+Indeed.
+I was just thinking while you were talking there and I just think about what I said about these logos compared to the last ones.
+There is a danger, isn't there, in designing a logo, you get too obsessed with the art for art's sake aspect of it.
+And you want it to be clever and beautiful and everything else but fundamentally, somewhere in your branding has got to be the thing that says who you are, now, physio for schools, if that's the business name, and I imagine it is, well you can see that, it's pretty but it's also physio for schools, you learn that same with United pretty much all of them.
+Some of the others, the clever little hands on little dots for spines and so, they look very pretty but somewhere in there you've got to have, I'm thinking, you've got to have your name looking fairly prominent.

-And that is another interesting point actually, I've seen logos where the graphic is so big you put it on a pull up banner something you receive from a distance and all you see is the image you don't you can't even read the text because the relationship between the graphic and the text is kind of is out you wouldn't there's the text by comparison is so small
+And that is another interesting point actually, I've seen logos where the graphic is so big you put it on a pull up banner, something you would see from a distance and all you see is the image, you can't even read the text because the relationship between the graphic and the text is kind of, is out, the text by comparison is so small.

-Yeah, we've got a question here come in from the system says the name is add it might be aided in fear of change and what I've had for years it's stopping me from changing to a new logo or branding.
-What can you do about this fear of people not knowing not recognising the new branding?
+Yeah, we've got a question here come in from, the system says the name is Add, fear of change and what I've had for years it's stopping me from changing to a new logo or branding.
+What can you do about this fear of people not knowing, not recognising the new branding?